tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 The delete icon works the other way around: it does not remove the currently displayed region but *all other* regions that were selected at some point in the past.
 The idea of Tiny Weather Forecast Germany is centred around the idea of your usual location and not so much on a list of bookmarks.

 It is also implemented this way to quickly delete a presumptive travel history.
 Think of it as a privacy feature.

+### Why aren't all locations in my bookmarks?

+When on travel and with the passive location checks in the background enabled, the weather station may switch multiple times before you open the app.
+To prevent the app from recording a detailed travel history, only locations that applied when you actively opened the app are added to the bookmarks.
+PLease also note that the number of bookmarks is limited to 10.

 ### How do I delete a location?